Okay, things are about to get real here.

 She pointed out to me that a secret to my clarity would be to hone into why I was bothered by this trend, and use that feeling to create a solution, instead of feeling discouraged.

 The results of my chat were super powerful, so I wanted to share them with you.
 Lately, I’ve been a little bothered by how much attention going into this so-called “building your confidence in front of the camera”.

-Guess what?
 Unless you’re a reporter, or have been doing this for years, no one is completely comfortable in front of the camera, and I don’t want to see you struggle so hard anymore.